 - Introductory and Overview Course Offerings: American Indian Health Issues, Antimicrobial Agents, Calculations, Cell & Molecular Biology, Medical Microbiology, Pharmaceutical Biochemistry, Pharmacy Practice, Pharmaceutics, Pharmacology

-- Opportunity to work closely with the College of Health Professions and Biomedical Sciences faculty at the University of Montana
+- Opportunity to work closely with the College of Health faculty at the University of Montana

 - Provide resources and speakers addressing minority health issues and health equity

 - ABC will provide skills to help enhance student success including research skills, job shadowing, and leadership development

 - Daily stipend ($90/day), technology assistance (equipment check-out/wifi assistance), and supplies provided